Nunn Commission: The Commission

 Over 31 days of testimony, Commissioner Nunn heard from 47 witnesses, including the families of the principals, policing agencies, Government and court officials, educational officials, and the legal establishment.
 Chief commission counsel was Michael J. Messenger of Cox & Palmer.
 Nine parties were represented.

 The Commissioner tabled his final report on December 5, 2006.
 The report tabled 34 recommendations in the areas of youth justice administration and accountability, youth crime legislation, and prevention of youth crime.
-The Commissioner's findings focused much attention on the deficiencies of the Youth Criminal Justice Act, which was cited as an important factor that led to the tragedy, along with improvements in responding to "at risk" children and youth in Nova Scotia.
+The Commissioner's findings focused much attention on the deficiencies of the Youth Criminal Justice Act, which was cited as an important factor that led to the tragedy, along with improvements in responding to "at-risk" children and youth in Nova Scotia.

-The Government of Nova Scotia accepted all of the Commissioner's recommendations, and published an official response.
+The Government of Nova Scotia accepted all of the Commissioner's recommendations and published an official response.

+After the Commission

 The Nunn Commission's findings have been cited as a significant factor in proposed changes to the Youth Criminal Justice Act.
 However, Commissioner Nunn has made public comments disagreeing with some aspects of the proposed legislation.

+Billard's case continues to be a focus of discussion in Nova Scotian politics in relation to issues of youth justice, restorative justice, and education.

+In 2006 Billard was tried as an adult and sentenced to four years and ten months in prison.

+In June 2009 Billard was entitled to a statutory release, despite misgivings from the parole board that he was likely to re-offend.
+Four months later he was arrested for speeding in an unregistered vehicle and returned to prison.
+In February 2010 he was again released, though his case management team described his risk as "unmanageable" and recommend against it.
+He broke his conditions and returned to prison.
+In 2011 he was sentenced to nine months in prison for driving while prohibited and violating his conditions.
+In 2015 he was charged with robbing a gas station in Truro, Nova Scotia.